Kirby's Return to Dream Land: Plot

 One day, a dimension-hopping spaceship called the Lor Starcutter suddenly flies out of a dimensional rift and crashes onto Kirby's home planet of Popstar.
 As Kirby, Meta Knight, King Dedede and Bandana Waddle Dee go to investigate, they meet an alien named Magolor, who discovers that the five vital pieces of his ship have been scattered across the planet, with the 120 Energy Spheres being scattered across both Popstar and Halcandra.
 With Magolor offering them a trip to his homeworld of Halcandra should they help fix his ship, Kirby and his friends set off to recover the lost pieces.

 After retrieving the main pieces, they travel to Halcandra, where they are attacked by a four-headed dragon named Landia.
 Magolor claims Landia is an evil beast that has taken over Halcandra and sends Kirby to defeat it.
-However, after Landia is defeated, Magolor reveals his true motive was to steal the Master Crown on its head and become all-powerful, as he wears the crown and uses it to turn into a large monster, with the intent of making the entire universe bow before him, beginning with Popstar.
+However, after Landia is defeated, Magolor reveals his true motive was to steal the Master Crown on its head and become almighty.
+He wears the crown and uses it to turn into a large monster, with the intent of making the entire universe bow before him, beginning with Popstar.
 Teaming up with Landia, who has split into four individual dragons, Kirby and his friends go chase Magolor in Another Dimension.
 During the chase, Magolor uses the Lor Starcutter to try to defeat Kirby and his friends, but Kirby and his friends defeat the Lor Starcutter.
 Magalor removes Kirby and his friends from the Landia dragons before they come to fight him in a final battle.
 During the battle, Magolor transforms into a larger monster.
 Kirby and his friends destroy the Master Crown, while Magolor is transported to somewhere.
 With the Master Crown shattered and Magolor defeated, Kirby and friends return to Popstar, after a close call escaping the now collapsing Another Dimension.
 The Landia dragons take the Lor Starcutter and return home.
 A non-canon Extra Mode, which replaces Magolor's final form with Magolor Soul, reveals that Magolor may have been used as a puppet by the Master Crown itself.